 Fix DNF and rustup path conflicts on Fedora

-When both installation methods exist on the same machine, the shell can keep using Fedora’s /usr/bin/rustc even after rustup installs a newer toolchain under ~/.cargo/bin.
+When both installation methods exist on the same machine, the shell can keep using Fedora’s /usr/bin/rustc even after rustup installs a toolchain under ~/.cargo/bin.

 rustup path: